WELCOME TO ARE YOU READY

 Below are a few links of what you should have in a 72 hour kit.

-In the LDS Church, we are commanded to have a supply of food on hand.
+In The Church of Jesus Christ of Latter-Day Saints we are commanded to have a supply of food on hand.
 This food storage can help us through a disaster or hard times.